My husband and I have a pet duck that we've raised since it was a tiny baby. This article is about my wonderful experience as a duck parent.

 We got our precious duck as an Easter gift.
 Our family is not one to give away precious pets after we bond with them, so she stayed with us.
 Within a few days of having her, she had already “imprinted” with us.
 We became her pack.
 We quickly had to learn how to care for this precious bird.
 We didn't want to neglect her by leaving her outside in a pen all day with no attention.
 She needed the love, affection, care, and attention that our other pets always get.

-I started doing research through the internet.
-This was three years ago, and the research was lengthy.
+I started researching on the internet, and it was lengthy.
 I looked for information on house-training, feeding, and how to care for them as pets.
-It was very hard to find information on this topic back then, but a lot has changed in three years.
-"Pet duck care" and "duck diapers" are now easy to find in the search engines.
+It was very hard to find information on this topic back then, but a lot has changed since then.
+"Pet duck care" and "duck diapers" are now easy to find in search engines.
 I guess more people are now raising them as pets.

 © 2009 XpectMore